BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/CyberStarters_CTF.md

 ![image](https://user-images.githubusercontent.com/67879936/235301152-04ee2265-0571-4cf4-8a41-457b33ad04df.png)

-Now, this vulnerability falls under the owasptop 10, the name of the vulnerability is ```Data Integrity Failures```.
+Now, this vulnerability falls under the owasptop10, the name of the vulnerability is ```Data Integrity Failures```.
 You can learn more about it [here](https://tryhackme.com/room/owasptop102021).

 At this point I just had to follow what I had in my note😎.
 Let's go this [webpage](https://appdevtools.com/base64-encoder-decoder)